 Essential Deckhand Training:

 Entry-level deckhand courses and qualifications are essential to your success in the industry.
-Obtaining your first job as a deckhand is difficult as it is a fiercely competed position.
+Obtaining your first job as a deckhand is difficult as it is a fiercely competitive position.
 Without experience, it is difficult to differentiate yourself from every other aspiring deckhand.
 It is therefore essential to gain experience through the correct course training.

-Below is a list of courses you can take as an aspiring deckhand with little or no experience:
+Below is a list of courses you should take as an aspiring deckhand with little or no experience: